rails/rails/guides/source/routing.md

 end
 ```

-This will create a number of routes for each of the +posts+ and +comments+ controller.
-For +Admin::PostsController+, Rails will create:
+This will create a number of routes for each of the `posts` and `comments` controller.
+For `Admin::PostsController`, Rails will create:

 |_.HTTP Verb |_.Path                |_.action |_.named helper             |
 |GET         |/admin/posts          |index    | admin_posts_path          |